PthoEastCoast/Ptho-FX/README.md

 A collection of shaders for ReShade by PthoEastCoast

-# VariableDownsample
+# DownsampleSSAA

-VariableDownsample emulates the look of downsampling the image from it's render resolution, to a lower resolution of your choosing.
+DownsampleSSAA emulates the look of downsampling the image from it's native resolution, to any custom lower resolution of your choice.
+It gives the impression of rendering at a lower resolution but with higher image quality comparable to supersampling.
+Includes settings to change the resolution, upscaling method, and amount of image blurring.

 ![trespasser](https://github.com/PthoEastCoast/Ptho-FX/assets/167894222/964bf2fb-ce96-433e-993a-8946faf1d08d)